CPG Ecommerce Sales Strategy—A 3-Point Plan To Make Consumer...

 The new era: Wholesalers are investing in online systems that enable their teams to help buyers place online orders, easily calculate account-based pricing, and go from being order-takers to becoming money-makers.

-The past: Wholesale buyers often deal with a laborious sales cycle in which they have to shop via bloated paper catalogs, check with representatives for inventory availability, and place orders manually.
+The past: Wholesale buyers often deal with a laborious sales cycle in which they have to shop via bloated paper catalogs, check with representatives for inventory availability, prepare and update manual sales quote, and place orders manually.

 The future: An online business makes it easy to provide a unified customer experience with up-to-the-minute visibility, easy self-service options, and highly targeted messaging that meets the needs of buyers.